Campax-org/election-chatbot/README.md

 1. [Make progress] Swiss BERT model https://vamvas.ch/introducing-swissbert Things to be
-- Build it up
+- Build it up - Done
-- Test it
+- Test it - Done
-- Augment / Train with data
+- Augment / Train with data - Partially Done / TBD

 2. [To research] Next - generate questions for the scraped data -> Build an index